jaeyoonyu/jaeyoonyu.github.io/python-basics.md

 ---
 layout: page
-title: "Python Code - Basics"
+title: "Python Code - Basic"
 ---

 Python is a powerful tool for **accounting research** and **data analytics**.